 All vandalism must be reported to the driver.
 If your seat is damaged, and you did not report it to the bus driver, you will be held responsible.
 If your seat has been damaged and you know who did it, you must report them or be held responsible yourself.
-If the bus driver upon inspecting the bus after your departure finds damage in your seating area, YOU will be held responsible if you didn't report it.
+Please help our bus drivers by reporting any damage.
 ANY STUDENT WHO DAMAGES A BUS IN ANY MANNER, INTENTIONALLY OR UNINTENTIONALLY, WILL BE CHARGED FOR THE DAMAGE.